Dave Diles: Later life

 Diles received the Distinguished Alumni Award from Ohio University.
 He established a scholarship at the university for students from his hometown in Meigs County.
 He was a trustee for another local college, The University of Rio Grande.

-Dave Diles died on December 29, 2009, after a battle with cancer which caused a stroke.
+Diles died on December 29, 2009, of cancer that caused a stroke.
 He was 78 years old.

 Diles' hometown named a park after him.
 The Dave Diles Park is named in his honor located in his hometown of Middleport, Ohio, along the banks of the Ohio River.